Lebo-Madikane/system-engineering-devops/shell-variables-expansions/README.md

 3 - A bash script that performs calculations by adding two numbers.

 4 - A bash script that prints a large collection of organised data.

+5 - A bash script that prints the value of a variable using its name.